entropicalabs/openqaoa/docs/source/index.rst

 Welcome to OpenQAOA's documentation!
 ====================================

 OpenQAOA is an advanced multi-backend SDK for quantum optimization designed to ease research efforts within the VQA environment while ensuring the reliability and reproducibility of results.
+The library is divided into individually installable backend plugins.
+It includes `openqaoa-core` that consists of core functionalities required to run a QAOA computation on any Quantum hardware or simulator.
+Further it includes `openqaoa-qiskit`, `openqaoa-pyquil`, `openqaoa-azure`, `openqaoa-braket` for running
+QAOA on devices accessible through the respective cloud providers.
+Installing any plugin through PyPI ships `openqaoa-core` along with it to provide the complete set of tools required to run QAOA computations.
+Users can also easily install all OpenQAOA plugins available by installing `openqaoa` through PyPI.
+The `openqaoa` metapackage easily manages all OpenQAOA plugins and their dependencies.
+The `openqaoa` metapackage also provides users with the option of installing the entire OpenQAOA in developer mode.
+This allows users to easily contribute to the OpenQAOA project.

 Features